Design yourself a modern stylish kitchen.

-Ideally there should be a foot pedal or foot sensor to operate the trash lid.
-That may mean it is better to have the trash bin free standing rather than in a cabinet, but getting a nice looking automated unit may be hard.
+Ideally there should be a foot pedal or touch-less sensor to operate the trash lid.
+That may mean it is better to have the trash bin free standing rather than in a cabinet, but putting it on a slide draw should be ok.

 Best bet is to make a large sliding draw that has the plastic trash can.
 This means the trash can be tipped vertically into it or just scraped off the kitchen counter into it.
 Use good quality slides so it is very little force needed to move it.
 The draw can be pulled out either by hooking your foot under the bottom edge of the draw front or can be automated.
 If automated then you need a way to control how far it comes out (in the majority of usage scenarios you only need it to come out 1 foot but with the option of further).
 Even if not automated, a pulley and weight can be used to make the draw automatically shut.
 The cabinet needs to be fairly air-tight to prevent smells.